This topic describes how to use Hybrid Backup Recovery (HBR) to back up files from Apsara File Storage NAS.

 - Log on to the HBR console.

-the icon in the upper-right corner of the backup vault.
+the Cross-Region Backup in the upper-right corner of the backup vault section.

-- In the Create Mirror Vault panel, select the Region where the mirror vault resides, enter the Vault Name, and then click Create.Note
+- In the Create Mirror Vault pane, select the region where the mirror vault resides, enter the name and description

 - You can create only one mirror vault for each backup vault.

-- You can back up data to a remote mirror vault and restore backup data from the mirror vault.
-However, you cannot create backup plans for the mirror vault.
-HBR starts to synchronize historical data in a source backup vault to the mirror vault 90 minutes after the mirror vault is created.
+- You can back up data to a remote mirror vault and restore backup data from the same mirror vault.
+However, you cannot create backup plans for this mirror vault.
+HBR starts to synchronize historical data from a source backup vault to the mirror vault.
+This applies 90 minutes after the mirror vault is created.

 - A mirror vault contains all the backup data that is stored in the source backup vault when the mirror vault is created.